garnierclement/pfe/sensors/README.md

 Note that the variables `$ADDRESS` and `$PORT` have been respectively replaced by values `127.0.0.1` and `42424`.

+#### Note about the execution of the command

+You may notice that for a shell script the `cmd` often starts with `./myscript.sh`.
+This is because Manticore will create a subshell in the sensors folder and then execute the content `cmd` from there.

+If you forget it, then it will try to execute `myscript.sh` and therefore look the environment variable `PATH` for it.
+Of course, the sensor folder is not in the `PATH` and you will get an error like `myscript.sh: command not find` or `myscript.sh: No such file or directory`.

 #### Command exit status

 For each sensor, Manticore is responsible for parsing the `description.json` file and thus executing the commands described in the Command object.